lukelex/soundcord/README.md

 — Hey, John, look for Adolf Schwarzenegger.
 — Adolf Shwardseneger?
 There is no such person!

-In this case, the use of phonetic algorithms (especially in combination with fuzzy matching algorithms) can significantly simplify the problem.
+In this case, the use of SoundCord (especially in combination with fuzzy matching algorithms) can significantly simplify the problem.

 ##Installation
 Install it through terminal: